 The Peninsula is “a comma of land hooking into the sea southeast of Melbourne” in Victoria, Australia.
-It is a tourist destination known for its beaches, wineries, and coastal towns.
+A tourist destination known for beaches, wineries, and coastal towns.
 It is sparsely populated, beautiful, and, recently, the stalking ground for a sex killer.
 One woman was found dead on the Old Peninsula Highway—a lonely road treading the western coast of the peninsula, cutting south and west—and another has disappeared.

 Inspector Hal Challis, the regional homicide specialist, is assigned the investigation.
 The search is headquartered in the fictional city of Waterloo.
 A city with a small police force, and an even smaller CIB—Criminal Investigation Branch—squad.
 The killer is careful and clean.
 The only significant lead is the track of a rare brand of tire near the dumping site of a victim—

 “There was no semen.
 The killer used a condom.
 There were no fingerprints.
 The killer used gloves.
 What he’d left on his victims were absences, including the absence of life.”